taputils/SQLite/README.md

    - Use Sandwich Mode for quick queries.
    - Use Script Mode for saving and organizing multiple SQL scripts.

-3. **Manage Tables**
-   All `CREATE TABLE` commands are stored as `.sql` files under the app’s `tables/` directory.

 ---

 ## Requirements

 - **Android 8.0 (API 26)** or higher
-- Storage permission (for reading and writing `.sql` files)

 ---

-## License

-This project is licensed under the MIT License.
-Feel free to modify, distribute, or contribute!

----

 ## Contributing

 We welcome contributions!
-If you find a bug or have a feature request, please [open an issue](https://github.com/taputils/SQLite/issues) or submit a pull request.
+If you find a bug or have a feature request, please [open an issue](https://github.com/taputils/SQLite/issues)

 ---

 ## Connect

 **GitHub**: [github.com/taputils/SQLite](https://github.com/taputils/SQLite)
-**Email**: taputils.dev@gmail.com *(example, replace with yours if needed)*